 Peach tree leaf curl is caused by a fungus and affects many parts of the tree, which heavily reduces fruit production.
 Usually occurring in the spring, this fungus curls the flowers, fruit, and leaves and gives them a brown, reddish tint.
 It most commonly affects ornamental peach trees and nectarines.

 You can prevent leaf curl by using resistant rootstocks such as Frost, Indian Free, Muir, or by using organic fungicides.
-Prune any affected branches to reduce the spread, disinfecting the pruning shears after each cut to prevent spread through the pruning wounds.
-You can spray the shears with vinegar to disinfect them.

 For any other symptoms or help with your peach tree, consider referencing my recent post: How To Revive a Dying Peach Tree (3 Quick Steps) or consult your local nursery, professional orchard, or cooperative extension service.